 Prototyping is essentially about making tradeoffs, and that’s why we use personas, behavioral clustering, or psychographic measurements to identify top customers and design for them.
 Find out who your top customers are and make every effort to please them.
 Why?
 Because they spend orders of magnitude more than regular customers and drive more referrals to your business.
 If top customers are significantly different from regular ones, consider brand divesting or craft new sections in your website that cater to different audiences.

 Design Thinking is a Powerful Prototyping Tool

 Since the design thinking methodology involves business stakeholders, the fruits of its implementation contain powerful insights that can help your prototyping efforts.
-This methodology relays on rapid prototyping, and value chain analysis to discover new features and service that can make your website unforgettable.
+This methodology relies on rapid prototyping, and value chain analysis to discover new features and services that can make your website unforgettable.
 So, give design thinking a chance and look into the methodology.

 Great Web Properties Start Out as Ugly Childs